-The real version was then licensed and became a Billboard Soul hit (#35), a breakthrough for African artists that would then open the door for attention to Fela, King Sunny Ade, Youssou N'Dour, Ladysmith Black Mambazo, Zap Mama, and scores more.
+The real version was then licensed and became a Billboard Soul hit (#35), and a market breakthrough for African artists that would then open the door for attention to Fela, King Sunny Ade, Youssou N'Dour, Ladysmith Black Mambazo, Zap Mama and scores more.

 Crucial to the song is its chant of "mama-se, mama-sa, ma-ko-ma-ko-ssa"...

 Showing the global impact of Dibango's song, listen to this soundtrack homage by Italy's great film composer ARMANDO TROVAIOLI (a.k.a., Trovajoli)...

 ARMANDO TROVAIOLI -"Sesso Matto (Sex Crazy)" (1973)